 The Academy fellows, with the addition of this newest class, represent all 50 states, the District of Columbia and 29 countries.

-The Academy is currently comprised of more than 2,500 nurse leaders in education, management, practice, policy, and research.
+The Academy is currently composed of more than 2,500 nurse leaders in education, management, practice, policy and research.
 Academy fellows include hospital and government administrators, college deans, and renowned scientific researchers.

 Fellow selection criteria include evidence of significant contributions to nursing and health care, and sponsorship by two current Academy fellows.
 Applicants are reviewed by a panel composed of elected and appointed fellows, and selection is based, in part, on the extent the nominee’s nursing career has influenced health policies and the health and well-being of all.
 New fellows will be eligible to use the FAAN credential after the induction ceremony takes place in November.